Team-22-COSC-310/ChatBot/README.md

     All of these will be reduced to "like".

+###Use of language toolkit: Named entity recognition (2 points)
+- This is done with spaCy module in the response.py file to find products the user is talking about.

+**example:**

+    User: My shoes that I bought broke.

+    CostumerService: Awesome!
+I am so glad you enjoyed your shoes.
+What was the best part about the shoes?

 ###The bot is able to have a conversation with another bot.
 (3 points)
 - Using sockets or locally the bot is able to talk with another bot.
 This can give great insight into gaps in the bots' knowledge without human interaction.